JorisPianezze/mesonh_beta_test_guide/docs/source/documentation/code_description/executables_namelists/namelists/nam_backup.rst

 * :code:`LBAK_END` : force a backup at the last timestep

-* :code:`LBAK_REDUCE_FLOAT_PRECISION(m)` : force writing of floating points numbers in single precision for each model $m$ (only for files in netCDF format, not for LFI format).
+* :code:`LBAK_REDUCE_FLOAT_PRECISION(m)` : force writing of floating points numbers in single precision for each model m (only for files in netCDF format, not for LFI format).
 This option can not be enabled if LIO_ALLOW_REDUCED_PRECISION_BACKUP has not been forced to .TRUE. in :ref:`nam_confio`.
 Be careful, this loss of precision could impact restarted computations.
 This option should only be used if you understand the risks.

 * :code:`LBAK_COMPRESS(m)` : enable lossless compression of data for each model m (only for files in netCDF format, not for LFI format).
 This can have a negative impact on performance.
 This option loses precedence over LIO_COMPRESS of :ref:`nam_confio`.

-* :code:`LBAK_COMPRESS_LEVEL(m)` : set the compression level for each model $m$ (only for files in netCDF format, not for LFI format).
+* :code:`LBAK_COMPRESS_LEVEL(m)` : set the compression level for each model m (only for files in netCDF format, not for LFI format).
 The value must be in the 0 to 9 interval (0 for no compression, 9 for maximum compression).
 This option loses precedence over LIO_COMPRESS_LEVEL of :ref:`nam_confio` if  LIO_COMPRESS=.TRUE.

 * :code:`CBAK_DIR` : directory used to write backups and diachronic files (current directory by default).
 It overrides CIO_DIR.